dinc5150/Presentations/PITCHME.md

 ## Common Headaches
 @ul

 - Merging included files into .csproj.
-Sometimes duplicate files
+Duplicate files
 - Merging Content / uSync
 - Developing new features for a project can be a little cumbersome
     - Needs to be re-usable